Can You Make Chili Less Salty?

 Add Salt Gradually

-It’s easier to add more salt than to remove it.
+It’s much easier to add salt than it is to take it away.
 By salting gradually, you can avoid reaching the point where the chili becomes too salty.

 • Salt in Small Increments – Start with a pinch and increase slowly.
-Simmering intensifies flavors, so even a small amount of salt can grow stronger over time.
+Simmering intensifies flavors, so even a tiny amount of salt can grow stronger.

 • Use Measuring Spoons – Avoid adding salt directly from the shaker.
 Use measuring spoons to control the amount precisely.